Hema24L/Password-Leak-Checker/README.md

 ## Security note

-- Your actual password never sent to server or external API
+- Your actual password never sent to server or external API.
-- Only first 5 characters of the SHA-1 hash are sent to HIBP(K-Anonymity model)
+- Only first 5 characters of the SHA-1 hash are sent to HIBP(K-Anonymity model).
-- This ensures maximum privacy and security
+- This ensures maximum privacy and security.

 ---
 ## 🤝 Contributing